Can I join the program in the spring?

 When is the best time to apply for the program?

-- The MEM campus program offers fall and spring admission, both of which have multiple rounds for application.
+- The MEM campus and distance programs offer fall and spring admission, both of which have multiple rounds for application.

 - International students are required to apply in the earlier Rounds to allow for the visa process.